Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 2. In the **Project name** field, enter `Finance Project` and click **Continue**.
 3. Select **Snowflake** as your data platform, then **Next** to set up your connection.
 4. In the **Configure your environment** section, enter the **Settings** for your new project.
-  - Account: The Snowflake account you are operating in
+  - Account: Your Snowflake Account identifier.
+If you're not sure what this is, it can be found within your existing Snowflake connection setup in your `Foundational Project` (Account Settings > Projects > Foundational Project > Snowflake)
   - Optional settings:
     - Role: `finance_role`
     - Database: `finance_db`
     - Warehouse: `finance_wh`
   - Development credentials:
     - Auth method: `Username and password`
-    - Username: Your Snowflake username
+    - Username: <your-snowflake-username>
-    - Password: Your Snowflake password
+    - Password: <your-snowflake-password>
 5. Click **Test Connection**.
 This verifies that dbt Cloud can access your data platform account.
 6. Click **Next** if the test succeeded.
 If it fails, you might need to go back and double-check your settings.
 7. Select Managed Repo, and name it `finance_repo`.
-8. In the "Deployment Environments" section in the middle of the screen, click "Create Environment".
+8. Now select the Deploy dropdown in the navbar -> Environments
-9. In the **Create new Environment** section, enter the settings for your environment.
+9. Select the "Create environment" button in the top-right
   - Environment name: `Production`
   - Deployment type: `Production` (This should already be set appropriately.)
   - dbt version: `Keep on latest version`